What Is Now Known Was Once Only ImaginedAn (Auto)biography of Niki de Saint Phalle

 —Jennifer Krasinski, Bookforum

 Nicole Rudick in conversation with Ruth Franklin at 192 Books, and with Dan Nadel at the Leon Levy Center for Biography at CUNY, both video recordings of live events.
+She speaks with Yann Perreau on the Big Table podcast, too.

 Nicole Rudick writes about her unconventional grandmother and the serendipitous discovery of their love of Saint Phalle’s work at Oprah Daily.